Police Federation of Australia: Member Services

 As a result of the COVID-19 pandemic, police in Australia have had an important role in protecting the citizens.
 Police have been the main enforcers of social distancing measures within each of the states and territories.
 This has put police officers on the very front-line when it comes to interaction with people in the community.
 Many of these roles had the PFA focusing on the wellbeing of the police officers.
 This included the monitoring of cruise ships and dealing with those passengers, controlling state borders as well as issuing fines to those who violates the social distancing measures.
 An important aspect of the measures taken was to stop people from gathering in public places.
 Most notably, it was prevalent at many of the beaches in the Eastern Suburbs (Sydney) and Northern Beaches of Sydney.
-Beaches were talked about as being an important place for police officers to show their presence in the aim of warning off people from breaching social distancing and attaining a fine.
+Beaches were talked about as being an important place for police officers to show their presence in the aim of warning people off breaching social distancing and attaining a fine.
 Particularly at a time where being outside is deemed at being dangerous and only for essential purposes.
 Some of the social distancing rules that were put in place were confusing to some.
 Many of the police officers were learning of these changes by finding out through the media.
-The Chief Executive Officer of the PFA, Scott Weber highlighted that the situation in the community was "a moving feast every day".
+The Chief Executive Officer of the PFA, Scott Weber, highlighted that the situation in the community was "a moving feast every day".
 Weber then further stated, "When the restrictions were out in place, it was quite clear it was extremely urgent and extremely necessary, and police were very clear with regards to being black and white in enforcing those restrictions".
 Due to the role that the police had, the restrictions were regarded to have started to work.
 Scott Weber also stated that "at the start it was very prescriptive, it was health orientated, and on top of that – people didn’t know where we were heading".
 The union backed their officers by taking the situation very seriously and were following the measures put in place for the safety of the community.